Dr Laura Hodsdon

 Research interests and expertise

-I work on heritage and landscape with particular interest in social justice and what heritage means to different people:
+I work on social geographies of heritage and landscape with particular interest in social justice and what heritage means to different people:

 - Intangible cultural heritage and the sociology and ethics of participation